mrnz/adventofcode/README.md

 ## Description

 Here are my solutions to problems from [adventofcode.com](http://adventofcode.com).
-Script are written in JavaScript and run in Node.js.
+Scripts are written in JavaScript and run in Node.js.
 All scripts are covered by tests written in Mocha testing framework.
-Report is created by Istambul code coverage tool ( *See [details](https://codecov.io/gh/mrnz/adventofcode)* ).
+Report is created by Istambul code coverage tool ( *see [details](https://codecov.io/gh/mrnz/adventofcode)* ).
 Merry Christmas!

 ## Installation